sainthiago/sainthiago/README.md

 🔭 i'm currently working w/react @mintbase, developing the new UI and doing all other things around the platform (https://www.mintbase.io/).

-🌱 i'm currently learning about crypto and web3.
+🌱 i'm currently learning about decentralized web and webxr.

-⚡ fun fact: i started working as an outsystems developer and then i went to functional analyst. i only started with frontend after these adventures.
-I also make music in my free time 🎸 (https://open.spotify.com/artist/2I5yjM2Yc82AaQuuMZqQnV)
+⚡ i also make music in my free time 🎸 (https://open.spotify.com/artist/2I5yjM2Yc82AaQuuMZqQnV)

 <!--
 **ruimrs/ruimrs** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.